Open a US LLC: A Guide for Foreigners

 The Simplicity of Procedure

-An LLC for Non-US Residents is simple to form (even for nonresidents) and even simpler to run.
+An LLC taxation for Non-US Residents is simple to form (even for nonresidents) and even simpler to run.
 You don’t have to bother with shareholders, appoint board directors, or hold board meetings.
 All you really have to do is make a few annual reports.

 Why Do Foreigners Opt for an LLC for Non-US Residents?